SiavashBamshadnia/Laravel-Source-Encrypter/README.md

 | `php artisan encrypt-source --destination=dist --keylength=8` | Encrypts default source to `dist` directory and the encryption key length is 8. |

-Written with ♥ by Siavash Bamshadnia
+Written with ♥ by Siavash Bamshadnia.

 Please support me by staring this repository.